Bhundu Boys: Success in the UK

-They attracted the attention of Owen Elias and his colleague, musician Champion Doug Veitch, who released an EP by the band in the UK under licence from Shed Studios in 1985.
+They attracted the attention of Owen Elias and his colleague, musician Champion Doug Veitch, who released an EP on their Discafrique label in the UK under licence from Shed Studios in 1985.
 This attracted the attention of DJ's John Peel and Andy Kershaw who promoted the band on BBC Radio.
 In September 1985 the Studio gave notice to extend the contract for a further 3 years and the band continued to record.
 Given the attention of Peel and Kershaw, under further licence from Shed Studios, their first UK album, Shabhini, was released on the Discafrique label in 1986.
 This was a compilation of music already released in Zimbabwe.

 The band travelled to UK in 1986 for a live tour organised by Elias, and Scottish graphic artist Gordon Muir became their manager.
 After touring the UK for a year, basing themselves initially in Hawick, Scotland with Muir and travelling relentlessly, the band appeared to be on the brink of a major commercial breakthrough.
 They were feted by Eric Clapton and Elvis Costello and Madonna asked them to be her support act at Wembley Stadium in 1987.

 In October 1986, just as the band's second UK album Tsvimbodzemoto was about to be released in UK, on the Discafrique label by Elias, they met with Roskilly and requested that their Shed Studios contract be terminated early as manager Muir wanted to sign them to Warner Bros.
 Records.
 This was a monumental blow to the Studios and to Roskilly their erstwhile producer, in particular.
-It was however agreed that the contract would be nullified in return for all rights associated with existing Shed recordings, being assigned to Shed Studios in perpetuity.
-In practice, Shed Studios continued to pay writer's publishing royalties.
+It was however agreed that the contract would be nullified in return for all rights associated with existing Shed recordings, being assigned to the Studio’s publisher Shed Music, in perpetuity.
+In practice, Shed Music continued to pay writer's publishing royalties.
 Controversially, much of their £80,000 advance from WEA was spent buying a house in Kensal Rise, West London that as of 2006 was still a source of dispute.
 The band played in North America, Australia and Hong Kong.
 But the first WEA album True Jit, produced by Robin Millar, was considered too far a jump in style from their original Shed Studios' recordings (produced by Steve Roskilly) and was unfavourably received.